mattfeltonma/azure-arc-tips-and-tricks/deployment/README.md

 ## Best Practices

-1. There are a wide range of extensions available for onboarded machines.
-This author recommends governing which extensions can be deployed using the [allow and block list capability of the Azure Connected Machine Agent](https://learn.microsoft.com/en-us/azure/azure-arc/servers/security-overview#local-agent-security-controls)
+1. There are a wide range of features available for onboarded machines.
+This author recommends governing which features can be enabled for machines onboarded to Azure Arc.
+Features like [Guest Configuration should be disabled](https://learn.microsoft.com/en-us/azure/azure-arc/servers/security-overview#enable-or-disable-guest-configuration) if it will not be used.
+You should [control which extensions can be deployed to the machine](https://learn.microsoft.com/en-us/azure/azure-arc/servers/security-overview#local-agent-security-controls).

-	Some Azure Arc extensions allow for the Azure management plane to modify the operating system of the onboarded server.
-These extensions include the Custom Script and Hybrid Runbook extensions.
-If this is not desired, these extensions should be blocked from being deployed.
+	Some Azure Arc features and extensions allow for the Azure management plane to modify the operating system of the onboarded server.
+The Guest Configuration feature is an example of such a feature.
+Extensions such as the Custom Script and Hybrid Runbook extensions are other examples.
+If this is not desired, the features should be disabled and the extensions should be disallowed.

 	When governing extensions, it is best practice to use an allow list versus a deny list.